English

 Most importantly, the strike would rally workers across North America and the world to fight against exploitation.
 It would intersect with a strike by 33,000 Boeing machinists who rejected a sellout deal by 95 percent, a strike which has already expanded to 5,000 Textron Aviation and 500 Eaton Aerospace workers.
 In Canada, dockworkers are prepared to conduct a three-day strike in Montreal, the country’s largest port in the east.

 Boeing workers, having rebelled against the union bureaucracy’s attempt to ram through a last-minute sellout, have formed the Boeing Workers Rank-and-File Committee to enforce democratic control of the strike and link up with other sections of the working class for support.
-A statement of the International Workers Alliance of Rank-and-File Committees, to which the Boeing committee is affiliated, issued a statement last week urging dockworkers to do the same.
+The International Workers Alliance of Rank-and-File Committees, to which the Boeing committee is affiliated, issued a statement last week urging dockworkers to do the same.

 Meanwhile, the Biden administration is centrally involved in trying to limit or block a strike.
 Last week, Transportation Secretary Pete Buttigieg, acting Labor Secretary Julie Su and Director of the National Economic Council Lael Brainard met with port operators and communicated with ILA officials insisting on a resolution.
 While the White House tries to deny it, its intervention against railroaders in 2022 shows there is a real danger they will try to issue an injunction against dockworkers.

-Over the last few days, the WSWS spoke with port workers in the northeastern United States about what their demands are.
+Over the last few days, the WSWS spoke with dockworkers in the Port of Newark about what their demands are.
 Their names have been changed to protect their identity.

 Miranda, who has worked as both a straddle carrier and Class A CDL said of work on the docks, “It’s a no-joke job.
 It’s a sacrifice job.
 It’s hard work.
 You see how big the machines are?”